Find Your Fit: A Guide to Picking a Sober House

 Certification is a great way to see if an operator is serious.
 It’s voluntary, but sober house certification help show an operator believes in the mission as well as the dollar.
 Professional websites are also indicators of a well-run organization.
 Community involvement through social media is also helpful to investigate.
 Finally, do they have an organization behind them?
 For example, Vanderburgh House operators have joined a community of other operators with a pledge to follow a set of high standards and expectations.

-Are the staff friendly and welcoming?
+Are the sober living staff friendly and welcoming?

 Give them a call!
 Speaking to the staff and management of the sober house can give you an indication of what the home might be like.
 If you didn’t get great service on the phone, you might not get great service in the home.
 What’s their philosophy on recovery?
 What are their house rules like?
 How many sober houses do they run?
 You should get clear answers to these questions and not get a hassle for asking them.
 Tours should be readily accommodated for qualifying applicants.

-Do they have a clear mission?
+Does the sober house have a clear mission?

 Any legitimate sober home will have a clear mission statement.
 This is likely found on their website.
 We recommend that you pick a home that has a soul and spirit.
 They should know why they do what they do.
+We recommend asking about the costs of their sober living program up front.
+What should sober living cost?
+Take a look at our opinion here.

-Do they drug screen?
+Do they drug screen residents?

 Anything shy of zero tolerance from substance use in a sober home is not a safe recovery environment.
 Do they drug screen?
 How often?
 Successful recovery takes place in a drug-free environment of honest, supportive peers.

-What are the house rules?
+What are the sober house rules?

 Ensuring the safety of all sober house community members through a strong set of house rules and responsibilities is the job of good sober house management.
 In most well-run sober homes, this is an in-house manager.
 Indicators include mandatory NA or AA meetings, chore duties to maintain a clean home, and of course timely rent payments.